Mingkai14/DDGWizard/Docs/Predict_ddg.rst

     <h4>1.
 Prepare a Blast database</h4>
     <p>A Blast database is required for the program to run.
 The program will use the path to the Blast database to invoke it and perform sequence alignment.</p>
     <p></p>
-    To construct a Blast database, you first need to prepare a fasta file of the protein sequence database.
+    To construct a Blast database, you first need to prepare a <span class="keyword-highlight">fasta</span> file of the protein sequence database.
     <p></p>
     The richness of the sequence database will significantly impact the accuracy of the predictions.
-You can use your own fasta database file, but we recommend downloading it from <a href="https://ftp.uniprot.org/pub/databases/uniprot/uniref/">the Uniref</a>.
+You can use your own <span class="keyword-highlight">fasta</span> database file, but we recommend downloading it from <a href="https://ftp.uniprot.org/pub/databases/uniprot/uniref/">the Uniref</a>.
     <p></p>
     Our program was tested using <a href="https://ftp.uniprot.org/pub/databases/uniprot/uniref/uniref50/">the Uniref50 database</a>.
     <p></p>